 Educating my patients about this process and helping them to manage their expectations of recovery is crucial because this takes a long time.
 It takes time to build new motor patterns and to strengthen.
 It takes time to wrap your head around changing your behavior or walking away from things that cause pain if that is necessary.
 Its overwhelming when you find out that many believe your condition warrants surgery ... but then you later find out that often the surgeries do not relieve a person of pain or dysfunction.

-If you are struggling with hip pain or have been diagnosed with FAI or labral tears, if you feel hopeless, overwhelmed or confused, please feel free to email me at firstname.lastname@example.org so we can discuss your specific situation and get you on a path to healing and back to living an active and pain-free life.
+If you are struggling with hip pain or have been diagnosed with FAI or labral tears, if you feel hopeless, overwhelmed or confused, please feel free to email me us firstname.lastname@example.org so we can discuss your specific situation and get you on a path to healing and back to living an active and pain-free life.
+Please also consider scheduling a virtual appointment with me if you are not in the Seattle area.
+Additionally, this e-book may suit your needs as it is full of helpful information and exercises!!

 In good health, S